 Adilia Hormigo, MD, PhD

-Adilia Hormigo, MD, PhD is Director of the Neuro-Oncology Program for The Mount Sinai Hospital and the Mount Sinai Health System, and Associate Professor in the Department of Neurology with a secondary appointment in the Departments of Medicine, and Neurosurgery.
-Dr. Hormigo is a neuro-oncologist specializing in the care of patients with primary brain tumors, CNS metastases, and the neurological complications of cancer and its treatment.
+Adilia Hormigo, MD, PhD is Professor in the Department of Neurology, Medicine (Division of Hematology-Oncology), and Neurosurgery.
+She is a neuro-oncologist specializing in the care of patients with primary brain tumors, CNS metastases, and the neurological complications of cancer and its treatment.
 She employs a multidisciplinary team approach to ensure that patients receive compassionate, comprehensive care.

 Neurology, American Board of Psychiatry and Neurology